 So what are the benefits of exercising whilst pregnant?
 Reduced bloating and swelling, reduced backache, enhanced childbirth recovery, improved posture, possible faster delivery, improved energy, and decreased stress.
 Exercise keeps your endorphins (your body’s natural “happy” chemicals) flowing which is a crucial benefit, especially as it is now known that there are more mood disturbances during pregnancy than postpartum.
 However, while there are numerous benefits, we would avoid any exercise that can increase the risk of blunt trauma.
 As for the rest, there is an area of grey which we will consider now.

 Despite the impracticalities of the bump, there are a number of exercises that can be safely performed during pregnancy…

 - Running is possible but the intensity and duration will decrease as you progress through your pregnancy.

-- Pilates is a great all-round exercise that helps tone and strengthen the muscle.
-This is idea for helping you deal with the extra weight you’ll be carrying around your mid-section.
+- Pilates is a great all-around exercise that helps tone and strengthens muscle.
+This is an idea for helping you deal with the extra weight you’ll be carrying around your mid-section.

 - Lifting weights is a great way to strengthen the muscles.

 - Swimming will provide a low-impact strengthening and cardiovascular workout that will not harm you or the baby at all.

 - Pregnancy yoga uses relaxation and breathing techniques with postures that are adapted for pregnancy.